 When we were growing up, my brother, sister, and I used to go outside on summer nights and try to catch fireflies.
 Today, watching them flash in the evening is still one of my favorite things about summer.
-Not long ago, while we were camping in a valley, the fireflies flashed in the trees all around us –a display more beautiful than any Christmas lights I’d ever seen.
+Not long ago, while we were camping in a valley in Tennessee, the fireflies flashed in the trees all around us –a display more beautiful than any Christmas lights I’d ever seen.

-So what are these little insects?
-Here are some things you may not have known about them.
+So, what are these little insects?
+Here are some things you may not have known about them:

 1. Fireflies are actually nocturnal beetles.